 At one point in the book he’s describing walking down a street with Ernesto Rogers.
 They have a disagreement.
 De Carlo: “For him [Rogers], architecture was about designing beautiful and useful objects but for me it was designing meaningful, suggestive spatial events…” (p.
 108) Very often, De Carlo describes architecture in similar conjoint spatio-temporal terms, as an effect or outcome of people’s history, culture and action in the architect’s material realisation.
-Space is therefore not a horizontal slice through time but something that changes according to interpretation, something that good architecture can allow, even encourage.
+Space is therefore not simply or only a horizontal slice through time but something that changes according to interpretation, something that good architecture can allow, even encourage.
 However, architecture itself is the “organisation and form of physical space” (p.
 125), a definition which helps to see “urbanism and architecture as entwined scales of the same problem” (p.
 104).
 De Carlo is clearly interested in the way an architect’s organisation of space recalls and draws on traditions of organising space and sets up likely future organisations (always subject to people’s reinterpretation) – so there’s an explicit responsibility “beyond” the immediate project backwards and forwards, to architectures and social lives of the past and to those in the future.

 In describing the shared perspective of Team 10 members: “We rejected the view that the aim of architecture was producing objects, instead we saw architecture’s fundamental job as setting off transformational processes of the physical environment, ones that would be capable of contributing to the improvement of the human condition” (pp. 134-135).
 He adds, though, that his understanding of Team 10 was much looser than Alison Smithson’s, and not one that he, van Eyck and others completely recognised.